flutter/website/faq.md

   multiple decades of experience building user interface frameworks in object-oriented languages.
 While we could use a non-object-oriented language, this would mean reinventing the wheel to solve several hard problems.

+* _Predictable, high performance_.
+With Flutter, we want to empower developers to create fast, fluid user experiences.
+In order to achieve that, we need to be able to run a significant amount of end-developer code during every animation frame.
+That means we need a language that both delivers high performance and delivers predictable performance, without periodic pauses that would cause dropped frames.

 * _Fast allocation_.
 The Flutter framework uses a functional-reactive style programming model, whose performance depends heavily on the underlying memory